What is Mental Illness?

 The DSM specifies that symptoms of autism spectrum disorder must be present during the early developmental period and that these symptoms must cause significant impairment in important areas of life including social and occupational functioning.

 Eating disorders involve extreme emotions, attitudes, and behaviors involving weight and food.
-Anorexia nervosa, bulimia nervosa, and binge eating disorder are the most common eating disorders.
+Anorexia nervosa, bulimia nervosa, and binge eating disorders are the most common eating disorders.

 Alcohol and drug abuse are common in addiction disorders.
 Often, people with these disorders become so involved with the objects of their addiction that they begin to ignore responsibilities and relationships.